wp-plugins/wp-simple-booking-calendar/readme.txt

 * A shift calendar
 * Whatever you like!

-Features of the free version:
+Features of the Free version:

 * Create a booking calendar and set a status per date
 * Generate a token to insert the booking calendar in a page or post
 * WP Simple Booking Calendar Widget (booking calendar as widget)
 * Can be translated into other languages using PO files

-Features of the full version:
+Features of the Premium version:

 * Create an unlimited number of booking calendars
 * Display multiple months